 On the supply side of the Uber platform, drivers are attracted by ready access to work, no need to have any knowledge of local geography, flexible hours, the ease and speed of joining up, and the limited need for business management.
 On the demand side, Uber's value proposition comprises easier ordering, shorter delay before pickup, cheaper trips, and no-effort payment.
 For a comprehensive review of Uber's business model, see Uenlue (2018).

 Perceptions of Uber's impact vary, because of enormous differences in contexts across the company's areas of operation (Carson 2018).
-In the author's regional city, for example, taxis continue to dominate weekdays, but are challenged by Uber in the evenings and on weekends.
+In this author's regional city, for example, taxis continue to dominate weekdays, but are challenged by Uber in the evenings and on weekends.
 This appears to be in part 'cherry-picking' behaviour, servicing only the periods offering lower idle-time factors and higher prices (termed 'surge' by Uber).
 This has a public benefit, because its effect is to add capacity when it is most needed.
 Anecdotally, another key factor is that most Uber drivers in the city in question appear to use it only as a second income, and have a full-time weekday job.
 One study suggests that whereas large cities may have seen Uber and its imitators take as much as half of what was previously the taxi-market, the market-share achieved in smaller cities and large towns appears to be far lower, and the impact in regional and rural areas very limited (IPART 2019).

-Uber is a particularly appropriate choice as a case study on RegTech opportunities, because its culture generally is somewhat extreme (Jordan 2017), and prominent within that culture is its wilful disregard for existing regulatory regimes.
+Uber is a particularly appropriate choice as a case study on RegTech opportunities, because its culture generally is somewhat extreme, and prominent within that culture is its wilful disregard for existing regulatory regimes (Jordan 2017).
 Its self-image is as a disruptor.
 In a remarkably large number of jurisdictions, the regional government has buckled, studiously ignoring breaches, or changing laws in order to avoid having to enforce them.
 In some jurisdictions, the anger of those who have lost their investments and those who have lost their livelihoods has been aimed at least as much at regulators who failed to enforce the law against Uber as against Uber itself.
 In many major cities, the value of existing taxi businesses has plummeted.
 Their cost profiles reflect the need to achieve compliance with longstanding regulatory measures; but the rules are no longer enforced or have been suddenly rescinded.
-In Sydney (Australia), a city of over 5 million people, taxi-plates had been a secure small-business investment for many decades.
-During the first 2 years after Uber launched in late 2012, the average sale-price eased 5-10% down from a 4-year plateau of around AUD 400,000.
+In Sydney (Australia), a city of over 5 million people, taxi-plates had been a secure small-business and semi-retirement investment for many decades.
+During the first 2 years after Uber launched, 2012-14, the average sale-price eased 5-10% down from a 4-year plateau of around AUD 400,000.
 A year later, at the end of 2015, they were down 50% to around AUD 200,000, were stable for 2 years to the end of 2017, and in the following 2-1/2 years spiralled down to below AUD 100,000 (PTP 2020).
 In some jurisdictions, compensation has been provided to cushion the blow; but in many the impact of regulatory failure was borne by investors.

 Even where acting entirely legally, Uber and other ride-sharing platforms can have material impacts that require adaptation by regulators.
 For example, there is evidence that Uber is exacerbating traffic congestion in many cities, leading to adjustments to congestion fee regulations in order to achieve a reduction in traffic and recover displaced use of public transport (Bond 2019, Giordano 2019).
 In Heikkilä & Heikkilä (2019), the scope is investigated for applying the commons governance principles of Ostrom (1990).

 The hierarchy of regulatory mechanisms in Figure 1 is readily applicable to the specifics of Uber.
-Of particular relevance are Layer (7) Formal Regulation and Layer (4) Industry Sector Self-Regulation (where longstanding 'approved oligopoly' arrangements were undermined).
+Of particular relevance are Layer (7) Formal Regulation (where longstanding regimes collapsed) and Layer (4) Industry Sector Self-Regulation (where longstanding 'approved oligopoly' arrangements were undermined).
 A particular challenge that arises from Uber's operation in multiple countries is the diversity of approach, structure and processes among Regulators.
 In the most comprehensive analysis seen to date of the regulatory aspects of the Uber-driven taxi market, Wyman (2017) identified the "pillars of taxi regulation" as entry, fares, consumer safety, worker protections and universal service requirements (pp.31-74).
 In some analyses, the Beneficiaries are customers, while in others they are Uber's drivers, and on occasions the jurisdiction's revenue-collection function is in focus.
 A category of Consultants of particular relevance in Uber's case is what Uenlen refers to as 'lobbyists', whose role is to hold off regulatory enforcement.

 Data analytics supports Uber in relation to not only strategic decision-making but also its ongoing battles with regulators.
 In part, this battle is engaged indirectly, by addressing the media, the public, policy agencies and parliamentarians.
 The company's focus is less on compliance and more on demonstrating that the game has changed, that it has changed for the better, and that (preferably) selective de-regulation or (at worst) re-regulation is needed.
 This can be achieved through anecdotes, supported by data, that convey the image of the platform business model delivering public value.